 The offering will be taken at this time.
 Please take this time to make an offering to Hope Church:

-- 1. Online: https://hopeepiscopal.breezechms.com/give/online or scan the QR code in the margin of your bulletin - 2.
-Text: "[AMOUNT]" to (717) 999-5991 to make a donation to the General Fund.
-If it is your first time using text giving, a link will be sent by return text to complete the donation. - 3.
-Offering plate: cash or a check payable to "Hope Episcopal Church".
+1. Online: https://hopeepiscopal.breezechms.com/give/online or scan the QR code in the margin of your bulletin

+2. Text: "[AMOUNT]" to (717) 999-5991 to make a donation to the General Fund.
+If it is your first time using text giving, you will receive a link by return text to complete the donation.

+3. Offering plate: cash or a check payable to "Hope Episcopal Church".
 You may designate any ministry in the 'memo' line.